 Any time your praise is specific to an instance of good behavior, you’ll reap the biggest benefits of giving your kiddo praise.
 The specificity of the praise will ensure they know what the desired behavior was.
 And as long as the praise is something they find rewarding, they’ll be sure to repeat the behavior to get more praise.
 After all, don’t most of us like praise every now and then?

 Positive forms of behavior-specific praise can take a larger role in your child’s life and help you improve their behavior in school and at home, so if you’re interested in how this works, be sure to check out my blog post on praise.

-[bctt tweet=”There’s many great and supportive pet names you can give your child to help them develop a strong self-image as well as healthy lifelong habits.
-Unfortunately, there’s also pet names that can be very damaging.” username=”TutorinTinslTwn”]
+TL;DRThere are many great and supportive pet names you can give your child to help them develop a strong self-image as well as healthy lifelong habits.
+Unfortunately, offering praise for your child can also be very damaging.Click To Tweet

-There’s many great and supportive ways to praise your kiddo to help them develop a strong self-image as well as healthy lifelong behavior.
-Unfortunately, there’s also forms of praise that can damage your child’s image of who they are.
-Don’t worry if you’ve been using one of these potentially damaging pet names.
+There are many great and supportive ways to praise your kiddo to help them develop a strong self-image as well as healthy lifelong behavior.
+Unfortunately, there are also forms of praise that can damage your child’s image of who they are.
+But don’t worry if you’ve been using one of these potentially damaging pet names.
 It’s never too late to switch it up!
 It might surprise your kiddo at first, but I’m sure they’ll come to enjoy pet names and praise based on their positive traits.